 Juliette joined us in 2015, after studying business at HEC Paris.
 She started her adventure with us by contributing to FABERNOVEL INSTITUTE’s projects, facilitating agile workshops and digital trainings for C-levels across Europe (Paris, Barcelone, Lisbonne - and so on).

-A free electron (/Jack of all trades), she has been working on our innovation strategy projects since 2016 - focusing on bringing the most value to our clients with creativity.
+A free electron, she has been working on our innovation strategy projects since 2016 - focusing on bringing the most value to our clients with creativity.
 Defining the B2B strategy of an insurance company, designing a D2C offer for a leading beauty player - or even prototyping a community Hub and engaging contents for anti-corruption experts: she takes up any challenges and loves exploring the digital playing field with no limits, while enjoying good team moments.

 Connecting the dots of her innovation journey with us, we can tell there is a magnetic land she likes to settle in: after past experiences at CANAL+ and in media strategy for FMCG brands, her heart belongs to the media, content and entertainment industries.
 No wonder she supports the design and execution of forward-thinking ideas for publishing houses in Paris, London and Madrid of an international group - in a thrilling collaboration with our team from San Francisco.

 Aiming to build new products and digital services, Mehdi trained as an IT engineer at the Ecole des Mines de Nantes.
 Realizing that the product is just one piece of the puzzle, Mehdi became interested in growth and go-to-market strategies based on new distribution and business models.
 Thus, after completing his training at HEC Paris in 2015, Mehdi joined us as a project analyst, allowing him to provide analysis on the strategy and business models of successful companies in the new economy.
 From these examples, he draws inspiration to imagine and design new services feeding the strategic roadmaps of our customers.